beelux/chip-8/README.md

    - by default, it is set to `roms/3-corax+.ch8`, which is an extensive test rom
 3. Run the `run` gradle task, or, as in Tetris, click on the green "play button" in `ChipVM.scala` inside of IntelliJ

-I based my implementation mostly on the testing ROMs, the demo roms were not tested much and might be (very) buggy.
+I based my implementation mostly on the testing ROMs, the demo (games, etc.) roms were not tested much.

 ### Controls
 The keypad is mapped to the following keys: